When will you be ready for a “grid-down” event?

 - We can provide enough food for our family for a year and we have enough heirloom seeds to garden for two years.
 Do you have enough pantry food, including spices for 90 days?
 Do you have enough salt, wheat, oats, sugar, and other basics of life to last your family until other sources of food can be located or grown?
 Do you know how to garden?
 Can you transport those food items?

 Wow!
 That was a reality check for me.
 I have been prepping a very long time.
-And I’ve been blessed with sufficient financial resources to spend acquiring a long list of prepper items.
-And, on top of everything else, I have been in a career where I have better exposure and training to these kinds of issues.
+And I’ve been blessed with sufficient financial resources to acquire a long list of prepper items.
+And, on top of everything else, I have been in a career where I have better exposure and training to these kinds of issues than most.
 All of that and…I am still lacking.

 Our location also affects our water supply issue as well as our gardening capability.
 That means we would probably have to bugout if times got really bad.
-If we had to leave we are pretty well covered in that area except for a locked-in destination (i.e. we don’t own another place yet).
-We would also have to leave a fair amount of our preps behind if we only took one vehicle.
+Fortunately we have a place we can go to, but we would also have to leave a fair amount of our preps behind if we only took one vehicle.
 That sucks, but we have everything organized to do that.
 Given enough warning we could cache a lot with no problem.

-Well, we are working on at purchasing a little piece of property in a small rural area that would resolve the garden and water issue.
-I am not sure that we can really resolve the medical issue unless we move close enough to some kind of medical facility or more highly trained folks.
+We can’t personally resolve the garden and water issue.
+I am not sure that we can really resolve the medical issue unless we move close enough to some kind of medical facility or closer to more highly trained folks.

 Then again, will we be able to handle all of the potential violence that may come our way?
 Probably not on our own.
 Probably “yes” with some help.